lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

 </div>

 #### "Delete"
 The "delete" functionality posed some challenges for us.
-First, `ajax` requests are asynchronous, and so making an `ajax` call every time the user deletes something caused some problems with the code (functions not returning until `ajax` request has finished, causing `null` in some variables, etc).
+Firstly, `ajax` requests are asynchronous, and so making an `ajax` call every time the user deletes something caused some problems with the code (functions not returning until `ajax` request has finished, causing `null` in some variables, etc).
 So, we ended up storing the names of the recipes that were to be deleted in an array (a "fake" delete, as it were), and executing an `ajax` request to delete all the recipes from the database once the page is unloaded.